microsoft/WhatTheHack/999-SAPonAzure/Student/06-Start-Stop-Automation.md

 - List the SID to ensure all the systems were tagged correctly
 - Execute runbook manually to stop systems
 - Schedule the runbook to start the systems
-- Schedule scale out & scale in out the Application servers
 - (Optional) Restrict access to runbooks to an individual user